By Dom at Reduce My Excess,

 There may be some of you out there that still don’t think it’s worthwhile taking out car hire excess insurance; but increasingly, customers have found that they are needlessly pressured into purchasing policies at the rental desk that they just don’t need.
 Taking out a separate car hire excess policy often provides the exact same cover at a fraction of the cost.

 The bottom line is that car hire excess policies taken out directly from rental companies can cost upwards of £25 per day.
 Whereas an annual policy from us can cost as little as £37.65 per year, which let’s face it, is a phenomenal saving.
-Not only does if massively cut down on cost, but you can also benefit from more extensive cover, which – unlike some car hire waivers - protects the windscreen, tyres and undercarriage (and also offers misfuelling and key cover as standard).
+Not only does if massively cut down on cost, but you can also benefit from more extensive cover, which – unlike some car hire waivers - protects the windscreen, all auto glass, tyres and undercarriage (and also offers misfuelling and key cover as standard).

 Take a look at what we can offer you, and potentially save hundreds on your next holiday.